turingschool/launch-curriculum/module3/lessons/Week2/IntroToMVC.md

 When you click start, Visual Studio runs the app and opens it in the default browser.
 You should see a page that says "Welcome Learn about building Web apps with ASP.NET Core."

 The address bar shows `localhost:<port#>`.
 Localhost means the application is running on your local computer.
-When Visual Studio creates a web project, a random port is used for the web server.

 ## 2. Add a Controller